 - Boosted sales by 30% through lead generation and new business development.

-- Oversaw expansion of sales territory to include three additional cities and an expansive rural area which grew sales by $250,000 year over year.
+- Oversaw expansion of sales territory to three additional cities and an expansive rural area that grew sales by $250,000 year over year.

 - Increased revenues from $15K in the first year to over $2.5 million in 5 years.